 Fermented Suint Method is a technique to clean wool fleece in preparation for spinning.
 This method was developed for the lower lanolin wools which have a lower wax content in their woolgrease.
 Primitive and longwool breeds specifically.
 If you’re new to fleece processing, this is one of the simplest ways for cleaning fleece and a good place to start.
 There is no heat involved in the process and therefor less of a chance of felting your wool.
 Plus it’s just darned intriguing to see a fleece practically clean itself with it’s own built in “soap”.
 Let me warn you though, the process smells bad.
 If you live on a farm, there’s nothing unfamiliar here, but if you’re in an apartment, you might want to think about finding a friend with a backyard :).
 I’ve put some FAQ’s at the end, which is just an excuse for me to ramble on more about the process ;).

 The process is designed for cleaning large quantities of fleece, as each subsequent batch makes the FS mix stronger.
 It is a technique which has been used extensively on New Zealand wool farms to clean fleece without the use of heat or detergents.
-I first learned about this technique from reading an article by Judith McCuin “On Washing Fleece, in Spin Off magazine’s Fall 2008 issue, pp 64-68.
+I first learned about this technique from reading an article by Judith MacKenzie McCuin “On Washing Fleece, in Spin Off magazine’s Fall 2008 issue.
+The issue is only available as a download now.
 Judith also mentions this technique briefly in her new DVD Three Bags Full, full of excellent information on selecting, preparing, and spinning a fleece.
 I can’t recommend it enough.

 Suint is basically sheeps sweat.
 It’s made up of potassium salts which together with woolgrease, some rainwater, and a weeks worth of soaking creates a basic “soap” that will help to clean dirt and woolgrease from your fiber.
 While you will need a fleece with a higher grease content to start your FSM batch with, this method was developed to clean the lower grease fibers, i.e. Lincoln longwools and primitives (Shetland, Churro).

-I will clarify right from the start that this method will not remove all of the woolgrease.
+I will clarify right from the start that this method will not remove all of the woolgrease, and it will not dissolve or remove vegetable matter (VM).
 With the breed types listed above, you may find that you do not need to do a hot water and detergent (i.e. Dawn dish soap sans enzymes) wash after this process, as some prefer to spin with a bit of “grease” left in.
 However, your hot water washing will be a much shorter process when you use the FSM as your initial wash.

 You will need the following: